oVirt/ovirt-site/source/feature/authentication-rewrite.html.md

 1. Use manage-domains, add a domain with addPermissions option and perform a login
 2. Use-manage-domain, add another domain with addPermissioons option and perform login (positive fow - check support for multiple domains)
 3. Give permissions to a group to perform a login, login using a user from that group
+4. Give permissions to a user , and login with that user
-4. Try to login with a user that does not exist in the domain
+5. Try to login with a user that does not exist in the domain
-5. Try to login with a user that does not have permissions to login
+6. Try to login with a user that does not have permissions to login
-6. Try to login with an account that is either locked/disabled or that the user has expired password - see that a proper message appears at UI
+7. Try to login with an account that is either locked/disabled or that the user has expired password - see that a proper message appears at UI
-7. Remove a domain , check that you cannot logg in with users from that domain.
+8. Remove a domain , check that you cannot logg in with users from that domain.